atsaloli/cicd/PITCHME.md

 - Benefits of Continuous Integration
 - Origin of Continuous Integration
 - Definition of terms: DevOps
-- Widespread adoption; how CI/CD relates to DevOps
+- How CI/CD relates to DevOps
+- Adoption
 - Basic tasks: Build, Test, Deploy
 - Bibliography